 What are Soft Tissue Injuries?

 Soft tissue injuries refer to damage sustained by the body’s non-bony structures, including muscles, tendons, ligaments, and connective tissues.
 These injuries occur when the soft tissues are overstretched, torn, or bruised.
-They can range from minor sprains and strains to more serious injuries that require medical intervention.
+They can range from minor sprains and strains to more soft tissue knee injury treatment that require medical intervention.
 These injuries are often caused by trauma, overuse, or improper movement during physical activities.

 Types of Soft Tissue Injuries